Corner Ballpark: Corner Ballpark proposal

 On December 16, 2014, Larson Realty Group to redevelop the old Tiger Stadium site was approved by Detroit's Economic Development Corporation.
 Development plans included a 4-story building along Michigan Avenue with about 30000 sqft of retail space and 102 apartment rental units, each averaging around 800 sqft.
 Along Trumbull Avenue, 24 condos were planned for sale.
 Detroit's Police Athletic League (PAL) headquarters would also relocate to the site and maintain the field.
 The Detroit Police Athletic League would build its new headquarters and related facilities on the western and northern edges of the site while preserving the historic playing field for youth, college, and semi-professional sports, including high school and college baseball.
 Construction of the project began in June 2016 with phase 1 of the ballpark completed and opened on March 24, 2018, and the mixed-use development buildings opening in the spring of 2019.

 Features

 The Corner Ballpark has a 125-foot (38 m) tall flagpole in fair play, to the left of dead center field near the 440-foot (134 m) mark.
 The flagpole is also the original flagpole that was used at Tiger Stadium.
 The flagpole was supposed to be brought to Comerica Park, but this never happened.

 Along left field sits the headquarters of the Detroit Police Athletic League as well as a "walk of heroes" and a banquet hall underneath the grandstands with a 48-unit affordable housing complex coming in 2023.
 Along the right field is retail space as well as apartments above the retail spaces.
 Along center field off of Trumbull sits a condo complex.

 Events

 On April 20, 2019, Detroit City FC and the Michigan State Spartans played an exhibition soccer game at the Corner Ballpark with Michigan State getting the victory 2–1.

+For the 2024 NFL draft, Corner Ballpark was scheduled to host Play Football Field, consisting of American football clinics for youth, family-friendly activities, and a big-screen presentation of much of the draft.